-- Part 13 Mitigating Circumstances: Notices to Examiners relates to unforeseen circumstances which may have an impact on a candidate's performance. - Part 12 Candidates with Special Examination Needs relates to students with some form of disability.
+• Part 13 Mitigating Circumstances: Notices to Examiners relates to unforeseen circumstances which may have an impact on a candidate's performance.

+• Part 12 Candidates with Special Examination Needs relates to students with some form of disability.

-Whether under Part 12 or Part 13, a mitigating circumstances notice to examiners should be submitted by the college on behalf of the student as soon as circumstances come to light.
+Whether under Part 12 or Part 13, a mitigating circumstances notice to examiners should be submitted by the candidate through student self-service/eVision, or by the college on behalf of the candidate as soon as circumstances come to light.
 Candidates with alternative arrangements under Part 12 will not be considered under this mitigating circumstances process if they do not submit a separate mitigating circumstances notice.